camilomcatasus/zola_blog/content/projects/2024-12-02-multiplayer-pong.md

 ### 2. Write most of the communication protocol
 First we have to encode message we're sending into a byte array that we can send to our peer.
-For that I created a class called Encoder that we can utilize to encode mesages on the fly.
+For that I created a class called Encoder that we can utilize to encode messages on the fly.
 The class has various functions that we can use that let us encode whatever it is we need to.
 If we need to encode a new data type, we can just add a new function to the class.
 ```gd